 I am a part-time, work-from-home mom with one kid in daycare two days a week and a baby at home 24/7.
 With everything on my plate at this point in my life, I feel as if I am on the verge of mom burnout all. the. time.

-And I’m sure many stay-at-homes also feel the affects of burnout, despite not clocking into an actual 9 to 5.
+And I’m sure many stay-at-homes also feel the effects of burnout, despite not clocking into an actual 9 to 5.
 After all, many stay-at-home moms don’t really get to “clock out” at all.
-Anyone who’s stayed at home for a prolong length of time to parent a couple of kids knows how exhausting and challenging it can be.
+Anyone who’s stayed at home for a prolonged length of time to parent a couple of kids knows how exhausting and challenging it can be.